burnsfisher/pyMicroloader/testfiles/ti/README.md

 This directory contains binary files created with the `TI Code Composer Studio` to test the flash loader.

-* `blinky.bin` is a bare metal program that blinks the LEDs on the TMS570LS1224 Dev kit
+* `Blink.bin` is a bare metal program that blinks the LEDs on the rt-ihu, counting in binary on the green, yellow and red LEDs.
-* `FreeRtosBlinky.bin` does the same thing, but runs on top of the FreeRTOS operating system.
-A patch wire needs to be connected on the Dev kit to see the LED blink from J5(pin 10) to J9(pin 2) or from GIOB[2] to N2HET2[8]
+* `FreeRTOSBlink.bin` does a similar thing, but runs on top of the FreeRTOS operating system.
+Here a separate task is running blinking each LED with different switching period.